I was born in San Antonio, Texas, in 1953. And the visual artist in me awoke with a vengeance in first grade. The class was working on individual art

 My BFA studio fine art degree in painting and drawing from TTUSOA didn't immediately bear fruit but after a few years I produced enough pieces

 of wall sculpture to create a serious body of work.
-I was confident enough to begin approaching galleries in Houston, TX, where my wife and I called home for quite a few years).
+I was confident enough to begin approaching galleries in Houston, TX, in 1985 (where my wife and I called home for quite a few years).

-Kauffman Gallery accepted me and I found some good success with their gallery.
+Kauffman Gallery loved my art and I found success with their gallery.
 Then a few years later, Goldesberry Gallery in Houston began selling my work.

 According to Francis Bacon, the job of the artist is to "deepen the mystery."

 Since my time in art school, the late 70s until now, I've certainly asked myself many times why I continue to paint as I sit, or stand,

 in front of a canvas.
 Conveying in words what is primarily a visual experience, for me, is not simple, even after 60 years.

 My older work, since college, is mostly wall sculptures.
 I enjoyed the pursuit of the surprised that often happened with the combination of two and three dimensional elements.

 I couldn't always plan what would happen, especially with the juxtaposition of lighting when the pieces were hung.
 So there was an installation feel in my own mind at least, even with

 the very small works.
 I was most interested in the phenomenological aspects of the work, more than conceptual.
 During this period in art overall, the larger historical movements probably